rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And the crowds with one accord paid attention to what was being said by Philip when they heard him and saw the signs that he did. ^0806

-For unclean spirits, crying out with a loud voice, came out of many who had them, and many who were paralyzed or lame were healed. ^0807
+For unclean spirits came out of many who were possessed, crying with a loud voice, and many who were paralyzed or lame were healed. ^0807

 So there was much joy in that city. ^0808